-Participating in conferences and seminars such as the National Child Abuse Defense Conference not only helps The Law Offices of Shannon M. Smith, P.C. stay current on the law, emerging legal issues, and relevant science and research involved in these types of complicated cases, but it also gives us the opportunity to meet and build relationships with nationally recognized experts.
+Participating in conferences and seminars such as the National Child Abuse Defense Conference not only helps The Smith Blythe, PC, P.C. stay current on the law, emerging legal issues, and relevant science and research involved in these types of complicated cases, but it also gives us the opportunity to meet and build relationships with nationally recognized experts.

-The Law Offices of Shannon M. Smith, P.C. understands the complexity and seriousness of child abuse allegations.
-If you are facing false allegations of criminal sexual conduct, child molestation, physical child abuse, shaken baby syndrome, or any other type of child abuse allegation, contact The Law Offices of Shannon M. Smith, P.C. today to discuss your case with an experienced child abuse attorney.
+The Smith Blythe, PC understands the complexity and seriousness of child abuse allegations.
+If you are facing false allegations of criminal sexual conduct, child molestation, physical child abuse, shaken baby syndrome, or any other type of child abuse allegation, contact The Smith Blythe, PC, P.C. today to discuss your case with an experienced child abuse attorney.